ericabxy/srd20/docs/AbilitiesandConditions.markdown

+---
+author: AKSmith
+company: Wizards of the Coast
+operator: asmith
+title: Special Abilities and Conditions
+category: srd-basic-rules-and-legal
+order: 14
+---

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>

 # SPECIAL ABILITIES & CONDITIONS